CamSoper/Inferno/README.md

 ## Inferno.Api

 This is the core functionality.
 It exposes all functionality as a web API.
-I run it on http://localhost:5000 and, until I write UI, control the smoker by connecting to the Pi via SSH and issuing cURL commands.
+I run it on http://localhost:5000 and, until I write a UI, control the smoker by connecting to the Pi via SSH and issuing cURL commands.

 ## Inferno.Cli